tanmai-pf/booking-system/README.md

 3. Attendees must not exceed capacity
 4. Start time must not be in the past
 5. Time must be within open days/hours
+6. No duplicate booking (same user, same department, same start time)
-6. Time slots cannot overlap (one booking per time slot per department)
+7. Time slots cannot overlap across all departments in the same room